enkidevs/curriculum/git/workflow/logging/view-your-commit-history-in-a-graph.md

 ## Revision

-To see a visual representation of the project’s branching, you would use:
+To see a visual representation of the project's branching, you would use:

 ```bash
 git ??? ???